neurite/debian-setup/docs/0300-nvidia.md

 ### PyTorch

-PyTorch allows you to choose a specific version of CUDA when installing PyTorch.
+PyTorch allows you to choose a specific version of CUDA when installing PyTorch from the `pytorch` channel.
 Just make sure that the NVIDIA graphics driver version is compatible.

 For example, `conda install pytorch -c pytorch` installs CUDA 9.0 which requires graphics driver >= 384.81.